Sugar is everywhere! With increasing incidents of chronic disease, it’s probably time we got to grips with the role of sugar in our every day diet.

 - You eat sugar – you enjoy the experience and taste.

-- Blood sugar levels fall rapidly – high insulin levels stimulate the rapid uptake of glucose from the blood.
+- Blood sugar levels fall rapidly – high insulin levels stimulate the rapid uptake of glucose

 - Cravings and hunger – if blood sugar drops a little too low, it stimulates appetite and makes the body crave another sugar ‘high’.
 The cycle starts again.